khulnasoft-lab/design.khulnasoft.com/contents/usability/saving-and-feedback.md

 ## Delayed feedback

-Delayed feedback, or debouncing, can both improve performance and improve the user experience by not interrupting while content is still being entered.
+Delayed feedback, or debouncing, can improve performance and the user experience by reducing interruptions during content entry.
 For example, it could be helpful to wait a short amount of time before validating an email address.
 Similarly, a small delay before checking the server for a query match benefits a user who has paused typing.

 In general, consider using: